davelsio/template-three-vanilla/README.md

 ### Views

-Most of the development should take place in the `views/` folder.
+Most of the development should take place in the [`views/`](src/views) folder.
 Views are exported in order to the [`WorldController`](src/controllers/World.ts) by the [`index.ts`](src/views/index.ts) file, but each view is self-contained.
 They are loaded asynchronously and notify the [`WorldStore`](src/state/World.ts) when they complete loading their setup.
 There is an example [`Loading`](src/views/Loading.ts) view, set to bypass the loader flags, that gets destroyed once the rest of the views have finished.

-Most of the time, when I start a project, I just delete the example [views](src/views), clear the default [setttings](src/settings) and [assets](src/loaders/assets.ts).
+Most of the time, when I start a project, I just delete the example [views](src/views) and clear the default [setttings](src/settings) and [assets](src/loaders/assets.ts).
 Then I can start creating the new views and adding whatever tweaks I need.
 Custom settings and tweaks will be fully typed and available in the appropriate store.

 To create a view, just extend the [WebGLView](src/helpers/classes/WebGLView.ts) class.
 This class extends the Three.js `Group` interface, so anything added to it will be added to the scene.
 It also takes care of setting the loading flags and updating the state.
 Unfortunately, to make this bit of magic work, it is necessary to preserve the class `this` context, so make sure all your methods are arrow functions.